Goeldi’s Monkey, Callimico goeldii

 Posturing behaviors include stares (to communicate a threat by the sender), yawns (frequent during rest periods), grimaces (to communicate appeasement on the part of the sender to hopefully halt an attack from an aggressor), tongue flicks (to communicate an intense threat), and open mouth with teeth exposed (occurring only in extremely hostile situations).
 When facing a threat, Goeldi’s monkeys assume an arched posture with the hairs of their body standing on end (piloerection), making them appear larger than their actual size.
 (In captive Goeldi’s monkeys, piloerection is an indicator of stress.)
 Other postures relate to mating and grooming.

 Goeldi’s monkeys live in monogamous pairs or in multi-male/multi-female groups of up to ten individuals that include offspring.
 (Some studies suggest, however, that monogamy may be more exclusive to captive Goeldi’s monkeys and that wild Goeldi’s monkeys can be polygamous.)
 Mating occurs during the wet season.
 It is the female who solicits the male for copulation, and a group can include more than one breeding female.
 Females go into estrus several times a year (“polyoestrous” is the biological term) and have been known to give birth twice in one year.
 They give birth to a single infant after a 145 to 152-day gestation period.
+This is unique among marmosets, who typically birth twins, and another reason that Goeldi’s monkeys have been given a unique genus, Callimico.
 A mere ten days after birth, females can again go into heat (“post-partum oestrus” is the biological term).

 For the first 10 to 20 days of their infants’ lives, mothers are the primary caregivers.
 Afterward, they transfer care of their infants to the fathers.
 Mothers continue to nurse their babies, however, and infants are considered weaned after about 65 days.
 Studies have shown that mothers become aggressive to infants between the ages of 2 to 5 weeks, so transferring child care to the dads is probably a good thing.
 Female offspring tend to be transferred to their fathers earlier than male offspring.